UPI Security Tips Overview: Basics, Risks, and Key Facts

 Digital payment systems have become a regular part of everyday life, and Unified Payments Interface (UPI) is one of the most widely used payment methods in India.
 People use UPI for bill payments, online shopping, money transfers, subscriptions, and many other daily transactions.
 Its convenience and speed have made it popular among users of different age groups.

-Understanding UPI Security and How It Works
+How UPI Security Works

 Most UPI applications use multiple layers of authentication.
 These commonly include: